MicrosoftDocs/supply-chain-center/articles/use/supplier-news-communication.md

 ## Does Supplier News Communication produce offensive content?

-While we do have checks in place to reduce the likelihood of the e-mail containing offensive content, it is not guaranteed so you should always review the e-mail before sending.
+While we do have checks in place to reduce the likelihood of the e-mail containing offensive content, it's not guaranteed so you should always review the e-mail before sending.

 ## Troubleshooting